banointan/myitjournal/docs/security/dokumentation/webserver/apache/http-1.1-deaktivieren.md

 ---

 ### Step 2: Understand the `Protocols` Directive
 **Note:** This chapter is for informational purposes.
-If you are already familiar with Apache’s protocol negotiation and the Protocols directive, you may safely skip Step 2 or just read the [summary overview](https://banointan.github.io/myitjournal/security/dokumentation/webserver/apache/http-1.1-deaktivieren/#apache-protocol-selection-overview).
+If you are already familiar with Apache’s protocol negotiation and the Protocols directive, you may safely skip Step 2 or just read the [Apache Protocol Selection Overview](https://banointan.github.io/myitjournal/security/dokumentation/webserver/apache/http-1.1-deaktivieren/#apache-protocol-selection-overview).

 Apache’s Protocols directive controls which HTTP versions your server supports and in which order.